 Fatty Acids

-Dealing with the content of your plate or peeling labels on the shelves of the grocery store is not easy.
-If lipids have always been the big black sheep, it is important to be transparent about it.
+Dealing with the content of your plate or peeling labels on grocery store shelves is not easy.
+For years, fats — especially fatty acids — have been seen as the big black sheep of nutrition.
+However, it’s important to be transparent about them, as not all fatty acids are harmful.
+In fact, some play essential roles in supporting your heart, brain, and overall health.

 Many questions are outstanding.
 Although little attention is drawn to people on "essential” fatty acids for their functions in the cellular activity, other oils called "trans" just bang records and display 0% fat.